 Our key specialism lies in innovative design to deliver efficient trials that maximise what can be achieved from a single study or a small number of patients.
 We also aim to integrate laboratory-based biological studies within our trials.

-CRCTU is proud to be one of eight clinical trials units funded by Cancer Research UK but also receives funding from a number of other charities (including Bloodwise and The Brain Tumour Charity) and government funding bodies such as the National Institute of Health Research (NIHR).
+CRCTU is proud to be one of eight clinical trials units funded by Cancer Research Ubut also receives funding from a number of other charities (including Blood Cancer UK and The Brain Tumour Charity) and government funding bodies such as the National Institute of Health Research (NIHR).
 The Trials Unit also works in collaboration with a large number of industry partners to deliver individual trials.

 We are Cancer Research UK's dedicated clinical trials unit for children's cancers